-When the temperature outside make us all shiver, it’s tempting to stack on the layers to keep baby warm while out and about.
+When the temperature outside makes us all shiver, it’s tempting to stack on the layers to keep baby warm while out and about.
 But, did you know that thick winter coats or snowsuits can compromise your child’s car seat safety?!
 A thick puffy jacket prevents the harness from correctly fitting tightly against the child’s chest.
 So how much pouf is too much?
 Keep reading to learn more about one of the top installation questions we get: Is it safe for my baby to wear a jacket in their car seat?

 Car Seat Pinch Test